 Mac Tip #2 — Know what you are sharing

 In System Preferences, click on Sharing.
 On the left side of the window, you’ll see a list of all the sharing services.
 The checked boxes show you what you are actively sharing at the moment.
 Clicking on a service brings up a summary of what it does.

 Go through the list to make sure you are only sharing what you absolutely need to share.
 If it’s not essential, don’t share.

 Mac Tip #3 — Set your browser’s security settings

 Whether you are using Safari or something else, open up Preferences and find the tab(s) for security and privacy.
-Read through your options, and select all that turn off website tracking.
+Read through your options and select anything that deactivates website tracking or gives you options on deleting tracking cookies.
 If the browser offers “safe browsing” in the form of reporting fraudulent websites, check that box too.
 Make sure you’re satisfied with all your browser settings.

 Mac Tip #4 — Always update, always backup

-When updates are issued, they are meant to improve the system, usually in the form of security.
+OS updates are meant to improve your computer, usually in the form of security.
 Updates patch vulnerabilities, fortify security, and improve performance.
-Some fear that if they update their system, they’ll lose some information or be confused by new rules and tools.
-We need to disabuse this erroneous fear among the mass populace and guide people to the truth — a system update is your friend.
+Some people fear that if they update their system, they’ll lose valuable data, or get confused by a new interface and additional tools.
+Take our word for it: a system update is your friend.

 Recommended: Check everything under “Automatically check for updates”